emainta/MicroSphere/ACTAM Project/README.md

 Reference to the [bittysoftware](https://drive.google.com/uc?id=0B2Ud_NaMFsQSdm1BMVMtN3F4a3c&export=download) page.

 ### BLE Connection Routine
 The code for the routine is an adapted version of the Bluetooth Low Energy connection routine with no pairing required from this code.
 Based on client (PC)/ server (MB) model the PC asks for Micro:bit’s services data.
 A BLE antenna is already implemented in Micro:bit.
 The firmware activates the needed antenna services at the switch on of the microprocessor.
-The code triggers through the “search device” button the search for available BLE devices with a window.
+The code triggers through the `search device` button the search for available BLE devices with a window.

 ### Code division - Code Main Schema
 > [main.js](ACTAM_Project/Code_ACTAM/js/main.js )